When I first started podcasting in 2014, people would often ask me, “What the heck is a podcast?”

 5. Knowledge for Men (shameless plug!)

-The top podcast that you must listen to in 2019, is none other than, the Knowledge for Men podcast.
+The best podcast for men that you must listen to, is none other than, the Knowledge for Men podcast.

 Hey, there’s gotta be some benefit to writing these lists, right?